GoblinArchives/LiminalHorror/The Mall Character Creation.md

    * **You are a customer.** *What is your reason for visiting today?*
    * **The mall is where you and your friends hang out.**  *What “scene” is your character a part of?*

-**Optional Setup:** Included are five additional reasons characters may be at the mall.
-Multiple characters (or even the entire party) could choose the same option.
-Discuss as a table whether to include these options in character creation.

-   * TV crew (Local Access or News)
-   * Podcast/radio show (Investigating the disappearances)
-   * Investigators (Looking into paranatural events in the area).
-   * Inspectors (Sent from Health Department, HR, or from the corporate office)
-   * Representatives from corporate (sent to judge the failing mall)

-#### BONUS QUESTION: Church of the Empty Shell

-*Do you have any feelings/thoughts/connection to the mall church?*

-**General Background on the chruch**

-   * General spiritual teachings focused on progression of the self toward an unstated goal.
-No clear outward expression of a deity.
-Members wear matching gray tracksuits and white Nikes.

-**Church Literature**:

-   * “The act of overcoming.”
-   * “It is possible to overcome your humanness”
-   * “What lay behind us lies buried, because it is dead.”

 ### Where do you work (or where were you visiting)?

 Below is a non-comprehensive list of shops and jobs at the mall.